aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 > IE8'S implementation can throw off synthetic benchmarks, makin concatenation appear faster than it really is, unless you force it to occur.

-IE7 an earlier use an inferior (較次的) implementation of concatenation, in which each pair of concatenated strings must always be copied to a new memory location.
+IE7 has an earlier use an inferior (較次的) implementation of concatenation, in which each pair of concatenated strings must always be copied to a new memory location.
 Then, considering `largeStr = largeStr + s1 + s2;`, the variable `largeStr` will be copied twice in this case.
 Conversely, `largeStr += s1 + s2;` will be faster because IE7 and earlier browsers will firstly concatenate two small string `s1` and `s2`, then copy the `largeStr` only once.

 When all strings concatenated are compile-time constants, Firefox automatically merges them at compile time: